dotmailer/dotmailer-magento2-extension/README.md

-dotmailer EMAIL Connector for Magento 2 Module
+dotmailer EMAIL Connector for Magento 2
 ==========================================

 Latest tested working version is on beta branch.